rjmstudentcoder/Space-Invaders-in-JavaFX/README.md

 - How to create a Java desktop app in Eclipse.
 - How to create Java Classes and Interfaces.
-- Importing Java packages into Eclipse.
+- How to import Java packages into Eclipse.
 - How to debug Java build errors.
 - How to handle Graphics and Input in JavaFX.
 - How to use GitHub Desktop alongside Eclipse.
-- How .gitignore works.
+- How to create a .gitignore file.
 - How to load file resources in Java.

 I found that planning out a project beforehand is important.
 I had initially written many lines of code with the expectation that I would use them.
 Over the past few days, however, I found much more efficient or intuitive methods to use.